BATTERY MONITORING RELAY

 The DL4 yellow indicator turns on when the output relay JD1-2 is energized.
 It turns off when the relay output is off.
 It blinks fast when the BE48 is in TEST MODE (DIPSW4 is in its ON position).

-The DL5 red indicator turns on in case of alarm time-out (it energizes the relay alarm and de-energizes the rlay comparator output)
+The DL5 red indicator turns on in case of alarm time-out (it energizes the relay alarm and de-energizes the relay comparator output)

 The DL5 turns on when the DC falls below 8VDC for at least 5 seconds.
-The alarm auto resets when the voltage rises above 8Vdc.
+When the voltage rises above 8Vdc, the alarm auto resets.

 BE48 SPECIFICATIONS